 Glasgow’s rich history stretches back to the Middle Ages when the city’s patron saint St. Mungo established a church at a site, which he referred to as 'Glasgu' (Gaelic for dear green place).
-This became Glasgow and the church, Glasgow Cathedral is today one of the finest examples of medieval architecture that remains in Scotland.
+This became Glasgow and the church, now Glasgow Cathedral, is today one of the finest examples of medieval architecture that remains in Scotland.

 Since then the city has been shaped by very distinct historical periods – from the prosperity of the second city of the Empire to the industrial revolution to the cultural renaissance.
 The lasting legacy of these periods are still visible across the city, in the museums, art galleries, libraries and archives, architecture, parks and culture that can still be enjoyed today.

 Sometimes the best way to take in the history and character of a city is to simply wander around at your leisure.

 For the medieval buildings and architecture of the city, be sure to take a stroll around the Trongate and Saltmarket areas, where a number of the city’s gothic buildings still stand proud, including The Tron Kirk Steeple at the Tron Theatre, the Tollbooth Steeple at Glasgow Cross and the Provand’s Lordship at Cathedral Precinct.

 A short walk from here will take you to the 37-acre Victorian Necropolis.
 Not only is it home to wonderful architecture and sculptures but the view perfectly captures the city’s historical significance, architectural contrasts and just why Glasgow is known as the dear green place.